Let's try: Terraform part 7 - Locals, Data, and Output

 output

-.
-It is much useful for reporting information of the updated infrastructure at the end of terraform apply
+We can use output3 blocks to display particular attributes that we run terraform apply.
+It is much useful for reporting information of the updated infrastructure at the end of terraform apply.

 Syntax